Lexend vs Atkinson Hyperlegible: Which Is Better?

 Which font is better for reading on screens?

 Both Lexend and Atkinson Hyperlegible were designed with screens in mind.
 Lexend's spacing optimization specifically targets how digital displays render text, where letter crowding is worse than in print.
 Atkinson's exaggerated character shapes also shine on screens, where lower resolution can make similar letters harder to distinguish.
-For screen reading, pair either font with Nook — it also adjusts background color and line spacing to reduce eye strain.
+For screen reading, pair either font with Nook.
+It also adjusts background color and line spacing to reduce eye strain.

 Related reading:

-Try Lexend and Atkinson on any website
+- Reading With ADHD: apply Lexend or Atkinson on any website